-Thank you for your submission to National Catholic Reporter.
-We do appreciate your taking the time to write something for us.
+Thank you for your interest in writing for National Catholic Reporter.
+We take all submissions seriously.
 We receive between 25 and 30 unsolicited manuscripts a week.
 We will review yours as soon as we can.
 We will do our best to reply within 4-6 weeks.

 Here are a few things to bear in mind:

 - We need hard news and sharp features.
 Query first.
 We may already have a reporter on the story, and we don’t want you to waste your time.

 - What is a query?
 Before you do the actual writing, inquire if NCR would be interested in something you propose to write.

 - A query should do these things:

 - Explain clearly what you want to write about and why.